Dakin Group | Soft Tissue Joint Disease

 - Diseased tendon stromal cells show dysregulated resolution responses

 Our studies reveal that tissue-resident stromal cells including macrophages and fibroblasts are pivotal populations driving chronic tendon inflammation.
 These cells represent untapped therapeutic targets in the treatment of tendinopathy.
-Resolution pharmacology provides a new therapeutic approach to harness the capacity of proresolving lipid mediators and their receptors to drive chronic tendon inflammation down a proresolving pathway.
+Resolution pharmacology provides a new therapeutic approach to harness the capacity of proresolving lipid mediators and their receptors to drive chronic tendon inflammation towards a resolving pathway.

-Frozen shoulder is a unique example of a chronic inflammatory fibrotic disease that almost always spontaneously resolves over time.
-This new programme of research will investigate the cellular basis of resolving inflammatory fibrosis, catalysing a step-change in our understanding of disease.
-The findings will advance healthcare via identification of effective new therapies to (1) accelerate resolution of frozen shoulder and (2) jump start other chronic inflammatory joint diseases down a resolving pathway.
+Frozen shoulder is a chronic inflammatory fibrotic disease affecting the shoulder joint capsule causing significant pain and restricted shoulder joint motion.
+The condition is unique in that it almost always spontaneously resolves over time.
+This programme will investigate the cellular basis underpinning how inflammatory fibrosis in this condition ultimately resolves over time.
+The findings will advance healthcare via identification of effective new therapies to (1) accelerate resolution of frozen shoulder and (2) jump start other chronic inflammatory fibrotic joint diseases down a resolving pathway.

-To learn more about our ICECAP clinical study investigating Frozen Shoulder click here.
+To learn more about our ICECAP clinical study investigating advanced-stage Frozen Shoulder click here.